markoa/website/src/content/signals/cloudflare-november-18-outage-continuous-delivery-perspective.md

 ---
 title: "Cloudflare's November 18 Outage – A Continuous Delivery Perspective"
+description: "Cloudflare's worst outage since 2019 is a change management story and exactly what Continuous Delivery is supposed to make safe."
 pubDate: 2025-11-27 12:26Z
 type: "article"
 published: true
+hackerNewsPostId: "46068733"
 ---

 On November 18th, 2025, Cloudflare had what they describe as their worst outage since 2019.